"

 A workbook for managing the deep dive.

-The students can us this to work step by step to do the final project.
+The students can use this handbook to work through the final project step by step.

 The Deep Dive guide